simonbengtsson/jsPDF-AutoTable/README.md

 **Generate PDF tables or lists with jsPDF**

 I couldn't find a way to create javascript tables that fit my needs.
-Therefore I built a table plugin on top of what I believe is the best javascript pdf library, jsPDF.
+Therefore I built a table plugin on top of what I believe is the best web pdf library, jsPDF.

-Some other great pdf libraries/plugins with table support (which I have tried, but decided to  not use):
+Some other great pdf libraries/plugins with table support (which I have tried, but decided not to use):

 - [Included jsPDF table plugin](https://github.com/MrRio/jsPDF/blob/master/jspdf.plugin.cell.js)
 - [jsPdfTablePlugin](https://github.com/Prashanth-Nelli/jsPdfTablePlugin)